luclucky/LUSEES/README.md

 #### LUS

-Graphs representing the specific effects of every applied land use related stress (LUS) level combined with all extreme event related stress (EES) levels on meta-population network size (y-Axis) from time-step 5 to time-step 110 (x-Axis) are stored in [LUSEES_Course/LUS](https://github.com/luclucky/LUSEES/tree/main/Graphs/LUSEES_Course/LUS).
+Graphs representing the effect of every specific land use related stress (LUS) level combined with all extreme event related stress (EES) levels on meta-population network size (y-Axis) from time-step 5 to time-step 110 (x-Axis) are stored in [LUSEES_Course/LUS](https://github.com/luclucky/LUSEES/tree/main/Graphs/LUSEES_Course/LUS).

 #### EES

-Graphs representing the specific effects of every applied extreme event related stress (EES) combined with all land use related stress (LUS) level  levels on meta-population network size (y-Axis) from time-step 5 to time-step 110 (x-Axis) are stored in [LUSEES_Course/EES](https://github.com/luclucky/LUSEES/tree/main/Graphs/LUSEES_Course/EES).
+Graphs representing the effect of every specific extreme event related stress (EES) level combined with all land use related stress (LUS) levels on meta-population network size (y-Axis) from time-step 5 to time-step 110 (x-Axis) are stored in [LUSEES_Course/EES](https://github.com/luclucky/LUSEES/tree/main/Graphs/LUSEES_Course/EES).

 -----